-The one-off costs in 2025 and ongoing adjustment costs of the Commission until 2050 are mainly related to setting an expert group to allow authorities to share information and best practices in relation to physical and mental fitness to drive and the development of an online training programme on fitness to drive for general practitioners.
+The one-off costs in 2025 and ongoing adjustment costs of the Commission until 2050 are mainly related to setting up an expert group to allow authorities to share information and best practices in relation to physical and mental fitness to drive and the development of an online training programme on fitness to drive for general practitioners.
 The establishment of those two initiatives does not require an increase of human resources.

 1.6.
-Duration and financial impact of the proposal/initiative ☐ limited duration □ in effect from [DD/MM]YYYY to [DD/MM]YYYY - Financial impact from YYYY to YYYY for commitment appropriations and from YYYY to YYYY for payment appropriations. f X unlimited duration Implementation with a start-up period from YYYY to YYYY, followed by full-scale operation.
+Duration and financial impact of the proposal/initiative ☐ limited duration - □ in effect from [DD/MM]YYYY to [DD/MM]YYYY ☐ Financial impact from YYYY to YYYY for commitment appropriations and from YYYY to YYYY for payment appropriations.
+X unlimited duration Implementation with a start-up period from YYYY to YYYY, followed by full-scale operation.
 1.7.
-Method(s) of budget implementation planned X Direct management by the Commission - □ by its departments, including by its staff in the Union delegations; - □ by the executive agencies ☐ Shared management with the Member States ☐ Indirect management by entrusting budget implementation tasks to: - □ third countries or the bodies they have designated; - □ international organisations and their agencies (to be specified); - □ the EIB and the European Investment Fund; - □ bodies referred to in Articles 70 and 71 of the Financial Regulation; - public law bodies; - □ bodies governed by private law with a public service mission to the extent that they are provided with adequate financial guarantees;
+Method(s) of budget implementation planned X Direct management by the Commission - □ by its departments, including by its staff in the Union delegations; - □ by the executive agencies ☐ Shared management with the Member States ☐ Indirect management by entrusting budget implementation tasks to: - □ third countries or the bodies they have designated; - □ international organisations and their agencies (to be specified); - □ the EIB and the European Investment Fund; - □ bodies referred to in Articles 70 and 71 of the Financial Regulation; □ public law bodies; - □ bodies governed by private law with a public service mission to the extent that they are provided with adequate financial guarantees; - □ bodies governed by the private law of a Member State that are entrusted with the implementation of a public-private partnership and that are provided with adequate financial guarantees;